dianfajar/danaoira.github.io/_posts/2017-06-08-scatterplot-walkthrough-wealth-health-of-nations.md

 [View Code](http://blockbuilder.org/danaoira/cb7faa4758a0e9525c7b07c3154df22c){: .btn .btn_success}

+## Next Steps

+I want to improve this chart by making an on-hover effect over each circle and display its data.

 We were challenged to make this graph into a bar chart, so that will be my next project!

 [01]: /images/json-formatter.PNG